 Scaling from prototype EV parts to full production volume is where many projects stumble.
 The injection molding process itself does not change — but everything around it does.
 Here is how we approach the scaling challenge:

-Phase 1: Prototype (100–1,000 parts) — Use aluminum prototype molds for design validation and initial testing.
-These molds run on standard production machines but cost 40–60% less than production steel tooling.
-The trade-off is shorter mold life (typically 5,000–10,000 shots) and less refined cooling.
-This phase validates part design, material selection, and basic dimensional conformance.
+Phase 1: Prototype (100–1,000 parts) — Aluminum prototype molds for design validation.
+These run on production machines but cost 40–60% less than steel tooling, with shorter mold life of 5,000–10,000 shots.

 Phase 3: Full production (100,000+ parts/year) — Hardened H13 steel molds with optimized cooling, multi-cavity layouts, and full automation integration.
 At this scale, every second of cycle time matters.
 Reducing a 22-second cycle to 18 seconds on an 8-cavity mold producing 1.3 million parts per year saves 230 machine hours — roughly $23,000 in machine time at automotive production rates.